 Read Rolling Stone‘s preview here.

-Described by Pitchfork as “the alternative to everything,” GARBAGE pioneered their wildly inventive fusion of pop sweetness, heavy guitars and hip-hop and industrial textures more than two decades ago.
-Their 1994 debut album—recorded in Madison, Wisconsin by Shirley Manson, Duke Erikson, Steve Marker, and Butch Vig—made them one of the most acclaimed, adventurous, and best-selling bands of the ’90s, and an international phenomenon: double platinum in the UK, US, and Australia, headlining festivals around the globe.
+Described by Pitchfork as “the alternative to everything,” GARBAGE pioneered their wildly inventive fusion of pop, heavy guitars, and hip-hop and industrial textures more than two decades ago.
+Their 1994 debut album—recorded in Madison, Wisconsin, by Shirley Manson, Duke Erikson, Steve Marker, and Butch Vig—made them one of the most acclaimed, adventurous, and best-selling bands of the nineties, and an international phenomenon: double platinum in the UK, US, and Australia, headlining festivals around the globe.
 Their six studio albums have collectively sold over fifteen million copies worldwide.
 In 2012, Garbage declared their independence by founding their own label, STUNVOLUME, allowing the band to chart their own course on their own terms.
 After a new album, Strange Little Birds, and an extensive tour in 2016, the band continues to define a future celebrating differences.
 This Is the Noise That Keeps Me Awake is their first book.

 JASON COHEN first wrote about Garbage for Rolling Stone in 1995, and subsequently for the now-defunct magazines Unlimited and Request.
 His other books include Generation Ecch!, Zamboni Rodeo and SXSW Scrapbook.
 He is a writer-at-large for Texas Monthly and a regular contributor to Portland Monthly, Cincinnati Magazine, Eater, and Street Roots.